ThaUnknown/miru/README.md

 This site already does a lot, it's essentially a torrent client, streaming client, media player, anime list explorer and a bunch more, which is why performance might not be fantastic on lower end devices, it also uses a lot of flashy new technologies and hacky workarounds to do things you're not really meant to ever be doing which is why compatibility across browsers isn't flawless, I recommend using anything chromium based, and optionally enabling some experimental flags for extra functionality, performance and compatibility like:
 - chrome://flags/#disable-accelerated-2d-canvas : Disabled [I operate a lot on canvases, with hardware acceleration those leak increadible amounts of RAM]
 - chrome://flags/#enable-experimental-web-platform-features : Enabled [This allows to play multi-audio files and adds more codec and container support, but it's not recommended]
+# Features
+I want anything and everything a **__STREAMING__** app should have, without any major compromises meaning that most features that aren't useful for watching anime won't be added [mainly list managment, community posts etc]
 # Why?
 Originally it was an inside joke among my friends, complaining about how shit streaming sites are and that I could make something better.
 # Codebase